 Each of these dynamics will benefit from different approaches to mediation.
 It is important for the mediator to understand the dynamic between the parties and determine the appropriate type of mediation techniques to apply, given not only the actual disputed issues, but the emotions and perceptions each party brings to the table.

-For more information, or to speak with an attorney about your case, contact Knies, Helland & McPherson Law at 719-626-8530.
+For more information, or to speak with our Colorado Springs lawyers about your case, contact Knies, Helland & McPherson Law at 719-626-8530.